tatikondaharish/Spark/README.md

   * source and target data match
   * number of columns is 3 in target format
   * the data type of the count column is long

+  ## Day3 :
+  * Learn Mark up Language
+  * Create two tables and perform join operations
+  * Create a table over a json, csv, orc, parquet files and perform operations on that table.